patrikx3/corifeus/README.md

 [//]: #@corifeus-header:end

-## Problems
-* webpack contrib css-loader is broken in 2.0.0
-  * corifeus-builder-angular
-  * gitlist
-  * redis-ui-material

 # About

 Corifeus Matrix provides microservices, web and Electron apps (as well Ionic) on GitHub .

 ## Programs including